Siege of Amida (502–503): Aftermath

-Comparative historian, Zacharias Rhetor detailed the fall and sack of the city.
-For three days, the Sasanian army pillaged and killed the people of the city, until a priest went to meet Kavadh, begged him to stop the killing.
+Contemporary historian Zacharias Rhetor detailed the fall and sack of the city.
+For three days, the Sasanian army pillaged and killed the people of the city, until a priest went to meet Kavadh and begged him to stop the killing.
 Kavadh asked him why they were fighting against him, the priest replied: "Because God willed to give Amida to you not by our decision but by your valour."
-Then, Kavadh ordered for the slaughter to stop but allowed his men to continue the plunder of the city and enslave the remaining survivors, some of which were deported to Persia.
-Kavadh also ordered Leontius and Cyrus (Note: Paul Bar Zainab was killed after the fall of the city.) to wear filthy garments with ropes around their necks, and carry pigs, saying while exhibited them, "Rulers who do not rule their city well nor restrain its people, so that they do not insult the king, deserve such insult as this."
+Then, Kavadh ordered the slaughter to stop but allowed his men to continue the plunder of the city and enslave the survivors, some of whom were deported to Persia.
+Paul Bar Zainab was killed after the fall of the city.
+Kavadh also ordered Leontius and Cyrus to wear filthy garments with ropes around their necks, and carry pigs, saying while exhibiting them, "Rulers who do not rule their city well nor restrain its people, so that they do not insult the king, deserve such insult as this."

 In May 503, Anastasius, reacting to the news of Amida's fall, sent a 52,000-strong army to recover and protect the Byzantine eastern frontier.
-The Byzantines choose to starve the defenders of Amida into submission instead of launching a direct assault.
-The city surrendered as part of a truce in 505 (ransomed for 1,000 pounds of gold), because Byzantine army had invaded Sasanian territory.

-While the two leaders were concluding a peace treaty, the Byzantines reinforced the fortifications of cities besieged by the Sasanian, including Amida.
+The Byzantines chose to starve the defenders of Amida into submission rather than launching a direct assault.
+The city surrendered as part of a truce in 505 (ransomed for 1,000 pounds of gold), because the Byzantine army had invaded Sasanian territory.
+While the two leaders were concluding a peace treaty, the Byzantines reinforced the fortifications of cities besieged by the Sasanians, including Amida.
 The peace treaty was for seven years with no exchange of territories.